JuliaGuanzon/loan_qualifier_application/loan_qualifier_information/README.md

 from qualifier.filters.debt_to_income import filter_debt_to_income
 from qualifier.filters.loan_to_value import filter_loan_to_value
 ```
 The lines of code seen in the picture below tell us that the user must type in the file they chose to use.
-By typing the file name correctly, it will open the file to use to find a qualifying loan.
-If the file name is not correctly entered, then the application will tell the user the file was not found.
+By typing the file name correctly, it will find and open the file the user needs.
+If the file name is not correctly entered or does not exist, then the application will tell the user the file was not found.

 ![load_bank_data](https://user-images.githubusercontent.com/84649228/125153667-4183a080-e10a-11eb-990d-479986cfe059.PNG)

 This portion of code prompts users to fill in their information.
 By using questionary, we are able to ask open-ended questions and take the data and compare the information against the criteria for loans.
-The information a user provides must be a number in order for our application to calculate debt to income and loan to value.
+The information a user provides must be a numerical value in order for our application to calculate debt-to-income and loan-to-value.

 ```
     credit_score = questionary.text("What's your credit score?").ask()